Skip to content

 Warp supports creating custom themes using .yaml files.

-The format itself might expand, but we'll do our best to avoid breaking changes and maintain forward compatibility.
-We also plan on supporting sharing/creating custom themes directly within Warp.
+The format is subject to change, but we do our best to avoid breaking changes and maintain forward compatibility.
+We also plan to support sharing and creating custom themes directly within Warp.

 A custom theme in Warp has the following .yaml structure: